elixir-europe-training/ELIXIR-TrP-LiterateProgrammingPython-CodeRep/docs/chapters/chapter_03.md

 - Markdown is not the only tool for formatting text but it's easy to learn making it one of the most popular tools for various purposes including Literate Programming.
 - Markdown is supported by many of the popular IDEs including JupyterNotebooks
 - Although basic Markdown has limited functionality, many extensions, often language-specific, exist to enhance Markdown's capability.
-- Finally, in some platforms e.g. RStudio, Markdown can be combined with other formtting or typesetting languages such as HTML or LaTeX.

 ## 3.5 Further Learning and Resources for Markdown